Russia’s attack on Ukraine came after months of denials it would attack

 It is not clear if the string of denials from Russia was deliberate disinformation or reflected the closed-off decision-making of Russian President Vladimir Putin.
-Some independent experts in Moscow had also downplayed the chance of a full-out Russian assault on Ukraine, instead suggesting that the Kremlin was bluffing to gain concessions.
+Some independent experts in Moscow had also downplayed the chance of a full-on Russian assault on Ukraine, instead suggesting that the Kremlin was bluffing to gain concessions.

 Western officials have expressed concern about the risk of conflict since late last year, citing an unusual buildup of Russian forces and military machinery near the border with Ukraine.
 Kremlin spokesman Dmitry Peskov dismissed the idea, telling reporters that “Russia doesn’t threaten anyone” and that it was allowed to move troops within its borders.

-Any suggestion that Russia was planning to invade Ukraine was a “hollow and unfounded attempt to incite tensions,” Peskov said.
+Any suggestion that Russia was planning to invade Ukraine was a “hollow and unfounded attempt to incite tensions,” Peskov said in November.

 On Dec.
 3, The Washington Post published a report that said U.S. officials believed “the Kremlin is planning a multi-front offensive” on Ukraine “as soon as early next year involving up to 175,000 troops.”